Teresa Giudice

 In December 2015, she was released from prison after serving 11 months of a 15-month sentence for fraud, while her husband and four daughters resided in the Towaco section of Montville, New Jersey.
 She is known for her extravagant lifestyle and highly publicized financial and legal troubles leading up to her felony conviction and prison sentence.
-Her ex-husband, born Giuseppe but called Joe, began his 41-month sentence in March 2016.
+Her ex-husband, Joe, began his 41-month sentence in March 2016.

 Early life

 Giudice was born Teresa Gorga in Paterson, New Jersey, to Giacinto and Antonia Campiglia Gorga, Italian immigrants from Sala Consilina, Campania.
 She and her younger brother Giuseppe "Joe" Gorga were raised in the Roman Catholic faith.
 She studied fashion marketing at Berkeley College in New Jersey.

 Career

 Giudice worked for Macy's as an associate buyer.
-She has been a cast member of The Real Housewives of New Jersey since season 1.
-Since Season 8, she has been the last-remaining original cast member of the show.
-In 2009, one of Giudice's infamous stunts on the show was her flipping a dinner table on Danielle Staub for telling Giudice to "pay attention" to Staub.
-This led to Teresa flipping the table between the two and coining a unique term in the Housewives vernacular by calling Staub a "prostitution whore".
+She has been a cast member of The Real Housewives of New Jersey since season one.
+Since season eight, she has been the last-remaining original cast member of the show.
+In 2009, one of Giudice's infamous stunts on the show was her flipping a dinner table on Danielle Staub for telling Giudice to "pay attention".